antonhoess/ubuntu_desktop_on_windows/README.md

 ### Challenges
 Keeping in mind that our goal is to use just use a single click (or execution of a single command) to start Ubuntu with a desktop environment, we face following challenges:
 * After booting Windows, Ubuntu is down and needs to get started in order to use it.
 It gets started with its first execution (running `wsl.exe` on the Windows command or execute the program directly from the filesystem).
 However, when executing Ubuntu, it opens a terminal window, which we don't want.
-* Since at the moment the Ubuntu WSL does not have the classical startup-process (using `/etc/init.d`) implemented, we need to start the remote desktop server manually.
+* Since at the moment the Ubuntu WSL does not have the classical startup-process (using `systemd` / `/etc/init.d`) implemented, we need to start the remote desktop server manually.
 * If we want to launch an Ubuntu terminal on Windows, we should be able to do so!

 ### Close the opened Ubuntu WSL terminal